 This summary document provides country estimates for the most important serious fungal diseases in Latin America, using consistent baseline data on underlying disorders and methodology, and all accessible local publications.
 The purpose of this document is to provide a basis for planning for diagnostic tests (and antifungal therapy) implementation, in each country.
-These estimates are just that, estimates, and as such will not be precise, are subject to change based on underlying disease frequency and management, outbreaks and medical practice.
+These estimates are just that, estimates, and as such will not be precise.
+Changes over time are inevitable, because medical practice influences the frequency of underlying conditions which favour the development of serious fungal diseases, as well as the emergence of antifungal resistance and outbreaks.